-If you’re planning a visit to beautiful Lisboa soon, then you’re probably already researching the different areas to consider for your stay.
+If you’re planning a visit to beautiful Lisboa soon, then you’re probably already researching the different Lisbon areas to consider for your stay.
 No doubt there are so many beautiful Lisbon neighborhoods to chose from and in this guide, I hope to help you narrow down where to stay in Lisbon for your perfect trip!

-Please note that these views are my own personal impressions of each area and opinions may differ dependant on personal preferences.
+Please note that these views are my own personal impressions of each area and opinions may differ depending on personal preferences.
 Use this post as your guide and decide which area is best suited to your individual needs.
 I also list some recommend Lisbon hotels, apartments and boutique hotels that you may want to consider booking too.

 When we first came on holiday to Lisbon in 2016, before deciding to move here permanently, we booked a lovely apartment in the heart of Chiado.
 And we were so glad we did.